cityofaustin/ags-service-publisher/README.md

        - `ags_instances`: List of ArcGIS Server instances to publish to.
        - `data_source_mappings` (optional): Mappings of source data paths to destination data paths (e.g. development environment SDE connection files to test environment SDE connection files)
+          - Supported by `MapServer` services, but not `GeocodeServer` services.
-       - `mxd_dir`: Directory containing the MXD files to publish
+       - `source_dir`: Directory containing the source files (MXDs, locator files, etc.) to publish.
-       - `mxd_dir_to_copy_from` (optional): Directory containing MXD files to copy into `mxd_dir` prior to mapping data sources and publishing
+       - `staging_dir` (optional): Directory containing staging files to copy into `source_dir` prior to mapping data sources and publishing.
-          - Can also be a list of multiple source directories.
-Each service may only have one corresponding MXD among all of the source directories.
-Duplicates will result in an error.
+          - Can also be a list of multiple staging directories.
+Each service may only have one corresponding staging file among all of the staging directories.
+Duplicates will result in a validation error.
      - You can set service properties (e.g. isolation level, number of instances per container, cache directory, etc.).
        - To specify service properties, create key/value pairs for the properties to set and the values to set them to.
          Keys are matched to service property names case-insensitively, and any underscores are stripped so that you can use `snake_case` to specify them; for example `instances_per_container` will match the `InstancesPerContainer` property.
          - Additionally, the following "special" service properties are recognized:
+            - `service_type`: The type of service to publish.
+Defaults to `MapServer`.
+Currently the only supported types are below:
+               - `MapServer`
+               - `GeocodeServer`
-            - `replace_service`: If set to `true`, specifies that any existing service is to be replaced.
-This can be useful to set if you find duplicate services with a timestamp suffix are being created on the server.
+            - `replace_service`: If set to `True`, specifies that any existing service is to be replaced.
+This can be useful to enable if you find duplicate services with a timestamp suffix are being created on the server.
+            - `rebuild_locators`: Whether to rebuild locators before publishing them (only applies to `GeocodeServer` services).
             - `tile_scheme_file`: Path to a tile scheme file in XML format as created by the [Generate Map Server Cache Tiling Scheme][5] geoprocessing tool.
 Used for specifying the tile scheme of cached map services.